-The Latest: Gaza's Hamas condemns attack in Egypt's Sinai - Washington Post — Nigeria Today
+Suicide Car Bombing Kills At Least 23 Soldiers in Egypt's Sinai Peninsula - TIME — Nigeria Today

 |

+(EL-ARISH, Egypt) — Islamic militants in Egypt's Sinai unleashed a suicide car bomb and dozens of masked and heavily armed gunmen who descended in multiple SUVs on a remote security outpost in the desert peninsula on Friday, killing at least 23 …

-The Latest: Gaza's Hamas condemns attack in Egypt's Sinai
+The Latest: US strongly condemns attack in Egypt's Sinai

+At least 23 Egyptian soldiers killed in deadliest Sinai attack in years

 This post was syndicated from World - Google News.
 Click here to read the full text on the original website.